 Best Salisbury Steak Recipe

 The flavor of the onions and the mushrooms caramelizing together makes an ordinary gravy into an outstanding mushroom gravy recipe.
-That’s what makes our When you’re craving a hearty meal, our Salisbury steak will definitely satisfy your hunger.
+That’s what makes our When you’re craving a hearty meal our easy recipe will definitely satisfy your hunger.
 It’s the perfect comfort food on a cold day or any day that you’ve worked hard and want to treat yourself to a fulfilling dinner.
+Families are enjoying this salisbury steak dinner and getting raves from kids too.
+It’s a great way to get them to eat mushrooms without them even knowing it.

 Our classic mushroom gravy recipe has been such a hit that we’ve added it to so many other dishes: pork chops with mushroom gravy and skillet chicken with mushroom gravy are two of our hugely popular one-pot dishes.
 Sure there’s always those who can’t stand mushrooms which is totally ok!
-You can make this Salisbury steak recipe without the mushrooms.
+You can make this recipe without the mushrooms.
 Or what if you love onions?
-Then our onion gravy is absolutely superb and works fantastic with this recipe for Salisbury steak.
+Then our onion gravy is absolutely superb and works fantastic with this salisbury steak recipe.
 What ever you decide, just make it your own and pretty much any type of gravy will be amazing.
 The marinade for our Salisbury steak is super flavorful too so you’re in for a real treat!

 Click Here for –> More Potato Recipes